google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 ### Image

-The "image" option can be used to display a larger image to the user.
+The `image` option can be used to display a larger image to the user.
 This is particularly useful to display a preview image to the user.

 ``` javascript